melparker101/OvaMap/OvaMap_info.md

 1. Download the SRA data and metadata
 2. Rename files ready for cellranger
-3. Run cell ranger
+3. Run cellranger
-4. Move cell ranger files and SRA tables to ovaMap directory
+4. Move cellranger files and SRA tables to ovaMap directory
 5. Create Seurat objects using cellranger output counts and metadata

 Once the data is all downloaded, processed with CellRanger and organised into the relevant directories, use the [execute_hypoMap_datasets.R](https://github.com/lsteuernagel/hypoMap_datasets/blob/main/R/execute_hypoMap_datasets.R) hypoMap script.
 Info from their github: